 Both men said this is happening “without consequence.”

 “Do you want me to go and bang down her door and physically remove my kids from her?”
 Scott said.
-“That’s not a healthy option to me.”
+“That’s not a healthy option for me.”

 Utah law states that if a parent intentionally withholds a child from the other parent who is entitled visitation, they’ve committed a crime.
 But Scott and Brown said they believe the law is rarely enforced against women.